Parvathycr2017/E-Commerce-Customer-Churn-Analysis/README.md

+## 🧰 Tools Used
+- MySQL – for data cleaning, transformation, and analysis
+- MySQL Workbench – for executing SQL queries
+- GitHub – for version control and project showcasing

 ## 🔧 Data Cleaning Steps
 - Filled missing values using mean, median, and mode
 - Removed outliers from specific columns